tomascupr/recsys-lite/docs/runbook.md

 ### User Data Deletion

-Delete a user's data from the system:
+Delete a user's data from the system using the GDPR module:

 ```bash
 # Delete a user's data